 Abraham Brown II was born in 1730 in Borden’s Grant, Virginia.
 He died in 1785 in Montgomery County, Virginia.
 Abraham married Margaret Kirkhm in 1760.
 Margaret was the daughter of Henry Kirkham who owned land adjacent to Abraham Brown in Borden’s Grant.
+(See the map of the southern part of Borden’s Grant featured below.
+Abraham Brown and Henry Kirkham’s land are adjacent.
 Margaret Kirkham died in 1803 In Montgomery County, Virginia.

 ” Abraham Brown lived next door to Henry Kirkham in Borden’s Grant in the 1740’s in the Shenandoah Valley of Virginia.
 Abraham married Henry Kirkham’s sister Margaret ‘May’ Kirkkham.
 Abraham and his wife Margaret later moved to Montgomery County in southwestern Virginia, where Abraham’s Will is dated 22 Dec 1784 and that of his wife Margaret is dated 11 Jan 1797. ” Entry from

 - Abraham Brown Born 1756 Died 1789

 - Peter Brown Born 1758 Died 1820

 - Elisabeth Brown Born 1766 Died 1855

 - Michael Brown Born 1770 Died 1860